-The results from the Community Health Surveys collected in 2009, from past and present Northport residents, showed health clusters of multiple illnesses.
+Between 2008 – 2010 The Northport Project conducted a Community Health Survey of past and present Northport residents.
+The results, reported in 2011, showed health clusters of multiple illnesses.

 The reported cases of Northport residents diagnosed with Ulcerative Colitis and Crohn’s Disease caught the attention of the medical community.
-Ulcerative Colitis and Crohn’s Disease are very rare and there is no known cause or cure for either.
+Ulcerative Colitis and Crohn’s Disease are very rare Inflammatory Bowel Diseases and there is no known cause or cure for either.

 In 2012 Dr. Korzenik, director of the Crohn’s and Colitis Center at Brigham and Women’s Hospital (BWH) contacted us about conducting a study of the area.
 With the assistance of the Crohn’s and Colitis Center of Massachusetts General Hospital (MGH) and the Harvard Medical School, Dr. Korzenik and his team designed their own community survey, along with collecting medical history to confirm all reported cases of Crohn’s and Colitis.
 119 Northport residents participated in the survey, 17 had confirmed cases of either Crohn’s or colitis.
 “That’s about 10 to 15 times what we’d expect to see in a population the size of Northport,” said Korzenik, one of the leading IBD researchers in the country.
 “I’m not aware of any other cluster like it.”